 The abilities just increase, at least for children who are raised to this.

-A few years ago I bought my carrots from my friend’s eight-year-old.
+A few years ago I bought my carrots from my Old Order Mennonite friend’s eight-year-old.
 She had grown, harvested and cleaned them all by herself.
 She can change a diaper, feed a baby and do the dishes with help from a sibling.

-By ten, my friend’s children are helping with the milking of their huge herd, and by fifteen, they are handling sales on the farm when the parents are away.
+By ten, my friend’s children are can plant a garden and learn to grow food, and help with the milking of their huge herd, and by fifteen, they are handling sales on the farm when the parents are away.